aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/transforms/summarize.md

 ## Summarize
 Similar to the extract entity transform, the summarize transform generates summaries of documents or elements.
 The ``LLMElementTextSummarizer`` summarizes a subset of the elements from each Document.
 It takes an LLM implementation and a callable specifying the subset of elements to summarize.
-The following examples shows how to use this transform to summarize elements that are longer than a certain length.
+The following example shows how to use this transform to summarize elements that are longer than a certain length.

 ```python
 def filter_elements_on_length(